 Yet, a trip to Vietnam is only as good as the itinerary you follow.
 Making sure you have some idea of what you want to see before you head out is a good way to ensure you see the best of the country.
 Need a bit of help filling up your vacation schedule?
 Take a look at what we think are the top things to do in Vietnam.

-Proudly sitting in the heart of Ho Chi Minh City, formerly Saigon, this museum offers a fantastic insight into what happened in the Vietnam War.
+Proudly sitting in the heart of Ho Chi Minh City, formerly Saigon, this museum offers a fantastic insight into what happened in the Vietnam War and is one of the most significant Vietnam War sites to visit.
 The exhibitions give a Vietnamese perspective of the war and are likely to open your eyes to a different side of the notorious and controversial war between Vietnam and the United States.
 Be prepared for some rather gruesome descriptions and exhibits.

 Nha Trang is Vietnam’s premier beach spot and appeals to people of all ages and walks of life.
 From the hippie hideouts to the luxury resorts that line the coast, there is something here for every taste and budget.
 What’s more, Nha Trang is home to Vinpearl, Vietnam’s best theme park.
 Ride the cable cars, explore the nature reserves and stretch out on the beach.
 The only thing you’ll have to worry about in Nha Trang is forcing yourself to leave at some point.

 This UNESCO World Heritage Site is perhaps one of the most popular sights in Vietnam and it’s not hard to see why.
 Dozens of boats wind their way around lush, limestone mountain islands that pepper a stretch of water just outside of Vietnam.
 Most people will spend a couple of nights on one of the traditional boats as they soak up the magnificent views of Halong Bay.